secretstartups/handbook/job-families/sales/channel-projects-go-to-market/index.html.md

 ## Career Ladder

-* The next steps for the Director, Channel Go to Market job family is yet to be defined.
+* The next steps for the Director, Channel Projects - GTM job family is yet to be defined.

 ## Hiring Process